-Most leading personal protection cup manufacturers have multiple sizes including youth, teen, adult, etc. Some even have different sizes for adults, based on needs for a particular sport.
+Most leading groin protection cup manufacturers have multiple sizes including youth, teen, adult, etc. Some even have different sizes for adults, based on needs for a particular sport.

 You should not get an “extra-large” groin cup unless you need that size based on your anatomy.
-And too small a cap is really a bad idea!
+And too small of an athletic cup is really a bad idea!
 It has to fit completely and securely around your entire groin area and keep the testicles from touching the cup.
-If it doesn’t… then you are likely to get some hard pain at some point, and maybe worse.
+If it doesn’t… then you are likely to get some significant pain at some point, and maybe worse.

 Would you wear a cheap helmet for hockey?
 NO, so why even think about cheap genital protection.

-Males get excited when they start a sport, and they can “jump in” without fully thinking about gear.
+Both boys and men get excited when they start a sport, and they “jump in” without fully thinking about all their gear.
 A cheap cup is cheap for a reason.
 Many are poorly designed, made of poor quality material, and worst… don’t even fit the male body correctly.
-Don’t but generic cheap groin cups.
+Don’t buy generic cheap groin cups.
 Most are terrible for running, kicking, and squatting in particular.

-A large number of males do not wear their athletic cups correctly.
+A large number of men do not wear their athletic cups correctly.
 Surveys have shown that males of all ages get “sloppy” on wearing groin protection.
 A protective cup has to be completely over your entire groin area.
-If it moves, or worse, lets a testicle slide out while squatting or doing a high kick, it is more than useless.
+If it moves, or worse, lets a testicle slide out while squatting or doing a high kick, it’s more than useless.
 It is dangerous.

 Make sure the product you purchase is high quality enough to hold the cup in place.
 Also, avoid “One-Size-Fits-All” products for all sports protection!